kasperg3/swarmtalk/README.md

 ## Citation
-If you use DroneComms in your research, please cite as follows:
+If you use swarmtalk in your research, please cite as follows:

 ```bibtex
 @inproceedings{grontved2025Communication,